-Examples of significant considerations as in paragraphs 2350.03 and 2350.031:
+Examples of significant considerations as per SOP sections 2350.03 and 2350.03:

-- Error of estimation of the best estimate assumption: - Low credibility: - the company has little internal experience, - exclusive reliance on inter-company data or other external sources, - Future experience difficult to estimate: - new product or new type of coverage, - the experience is subject to large fluctuations over time,
+- Error of estimation of the mean: - Low credibility: - The company has little internal experience, - Exclusive reliance on inter-company data or other external sources, - Future experience difficult to estimate: - New product or new type of coverage, - The experience is subject to large fluctuations over time, - Lack of homogeneity: The cohort of risks lacks hom geneity, - Specific withdrawal risk (SOP section 2350.26): - There is no market value adjustment or witheraway for deposits and deferred annuities, - The company's contracts have provisions where rating decreases have the potential to trigger additional without val. - Deterioration of the mean: - Specific withdrawal risks (OP section 2350.26): - The remuneration policy en ourages terminations, - The policyholder stands b gain significantly from canceling the contract (e.g., decreasing tern).

-- Lack of homogeneity: the cohort of risks lacks homogeneity, - Specific withdrawal risk (paragraph 2350.26): - there is no market value adjustment on withdrawals for deposits and deferred annuities, - the company's contracts have provisions where rating decreases have the potential to trigger additional withdrawals. - Deterioration of the best estimate assumption: - Specific withdrawal risks (paragraph 2350.26): - the remuneration policy encourages terminations, - the policyholder stands to gain significantly from canceling the contract (e.g., decreasing term).
+- Error of estimates of the mean: - Economic conditions are deteriorating or have deteriorated. - Deterioration of the mean: - The experience is likely to be affected by cyclical influences (for example, under an increasing interest rate environment, it may be expected that withdrawal rates would increase under products not passing the increased interest rates to its existing policyholders), - The insurer has been slow, historically, to adjust to changes affecting the persistency of its product, - The company competes on the basis of premium and does not set itself apart through product design, - The company frequently changes its product line,

-- Error of estimation of the best estimate assumption: - Economic conditions are deteriorating or have deteriorated. - Deterioration of the best estimate assumption: - The experience is likely to be affected by cyclical influences (for example, under an increasing interest rate environment, it may be expected that withdrawal rates would increase under products not passing the increased interest rates to its existing policyholders), - The insurer has been slow, historically, to adjust to changes affecting the persistency of its product, - The company competes on the basis of premium and does not set itself apart through product design, - The company frequently changes its product line, - The company depends entirely on the sales force in its contacts with the insured and turnover among the sales force is high, - Rather than improving the product in question, the company implements an internal replacement policy, - The product depends on an environment that will be favourable in the short term only, - The product was an innovative one that is now subject to competition, - The policyholder may select against the company.
+- The company depends entirely on the sales force in its contacts with the insured and turnover among the sales force is high, - Rather than improving the product in question, the company implements an internal replacement policy, - The product depends on an environment that will be favourable in the short term only, - The product was an innovative one that is now subject to competition, - The policyholder may select against the company.